Hellbound: Hellraiser II: Plot

-In the past, British military officer Elliot Spencer is transformed into the Cenobite "Pinhead" after opening the Lament Configuration.
+In 1920s India, British military officer Elliot Spencer is transformed into the Cenobite "Pinhead" after opening the Lament Configuration.

 Shortly after her father is killed by Frank Cotton, Kirsty Cotton is admitted into a psychiatric hospital.
-Interviewed by Doctor Channard, and his assistant Kyle MacRae, she tells her account of the events, and pleads with them to destroy the bloody mattress that her murderous stepmother, Julia Cotton, died on.
+Interviewed by Dr Channard and his assistant Kyle MacRae, she tells her account of the events and pleads with them to destroy the bloody mattress on which her murderous stepmother, Julia Cotton, died.

-After hearing Kirsty's story, Dr. Channard, who is secretly obsessed with the Lament Configuration, has the mattress brought to his home and convinces a mentally ill patient, Mr. Browning, to lie on it and cut himself with a straight razor.
-The resulting blood frees a skinless Julia from the Cenobite dimension.
-MacRae, having snuck inside Channard's house to investigate Kirsty's claims, witnesses the event and flees.
+After hearing Kirsty's story, Dr Channard, who is secretly obsessed with the Lament Configuration, has the mattress brought to his home and convinces a mentally ill patient to lie on it and cut himself with a straight razor.
+The resulting blood frees a skinless Julia from the Cenobite dimension, and she subsequently consumes the patient for energy.
+Having sneaked inside Channard's house to investigate Kirsty's claims, Kyle witnesses the event and flees in terror.

-Kirsty meets a young patient named Tiffany, who demonstrates an amazing aptitude for puzzles.
-Later that night, Kirsty is awakened in her room by a vision of who she believes is her skinless father, who tells her in writing that he's in Hell and asks her to help him.
-MacRae arrives back at the hospital and informs Kirsty he believes everything is true.
-The two decide to return to Channard's house.
+Kirsty meets a young mute patient named Tiffany, who demonstrates an amazing aptitude for puzzles.
+Later that night, Kirsty is awakened in her room by a vision of a grisly, skinless figure whom she believes to be her father, and who writes a message in blood, begging her to rescue him from Hell.
+Kyle returns to the hospital and tells Kirsty he believes everything is true.
+The two return to Channard's house.

-Meanwhile, Channard, seduced by Julia, has brought more mentally ill patients to his home for her to feed on and regenerate.
-Kirsty and MacRae arrive at Channard's home.
-MacRae is killed by a now fully regenerated Julia, and Kirsty is knocked unconscious.
+Meanwhile, Channard, seduced by Julia, has brought more mentally ill patients to his home for her to feed on, in order to complete her regeneration.
+Kirsty and Kyle arrive at Channard's home, where a now fully regenerated Julia kills Kyle and knocks Kirsty unconscious.

-Channard and Julia kidnap Tiffany and force her to unlock the Lament Configuration so they can enter the labyrinth-like world of Pinhead and the Cenobites.
-The entity Leviathan, in the shape of a gigantic, elongated diamond, rotates in space above the labyrinth, shooting out black beams which make Channard remember some of the atrocities he committed.
-Julia calls Leviathan the "god of flesh, hunger, and desire...the Lord of the Labyrinth".
+Channard and Julia kidnap Tiffany and force her to unlock the Lament Configuration so that they can enter the labyrinth-like world of Pinhead and the Cenobites.
+The Cenobites momentarily spare Tiffany, aware that while she was physically responsible for unlocking the Lament Configuration, the actual intention and desire behind it were Channard's.
+In Hell, the entity Leviathan—in the shape of a gigantic, elongated diamond—rotates in space above the labyrinth, shooting out black beams that make Channard remember some of the atrocities he committed.
+Julia calls Leviathan the "god of flesh, hunger, and desire... the Lord of the Labyrinth".
 Kirsty, who now possesses the Lament Configuration, follows them in.